[Newsmaker] Diplomatic spat between NK and Malaysia deepens

+North Korean embassy counselor Kim Yu-Song reads a statement outside the compound of the North Kroean Embassy in Kuala Lumpur on Sunday, after the country ties with Malaysia in response to the extradition of a North Korean citizen to the US earlier this month.(AFP-Yonhap)

-North Korea said on Friday it would sever diplomatic ties with Malaysia as the Southeast Asian country decided to extradite a North Korean person to the US to face money laundering charges, signaling the hermit kingdom’s further diplomatic isolation.
+A diplomatic spat between North Korea and Malaysia is escalating over the Southeast Asian country’s decision to extradite a North Korean person to the United States to face money laundering charges.

+In protest over Malaysia’s decision, North Korea said Friday it would sever diplomatic ties, signaling even further diplomatic isolation for the hermit kingdom.

+In response to Pyongyang’s move, Malaysia ordered North Korean diplomats stationed in Kuala Lumpur to leave the country within 48 hours.

+According to local news reports, the staff of the North Korean Embassy vacated the premises in Kuala Lumpur and left for an airport at around 11 a.m. on Sunday.

+Issuing a statement before leaving, North Korean counselor Kim Yu-song claimed “this incident is an outright product of an anti-DPRK (North Korea) conspiracy created from a heinous policy by the United States.”

-The end to a 48-year diplomatic relationship comes after the two countries kicked out each other’s ambassadors and the Malaysian embassy in Pyongyang was shut down following the assassination of North Korean leader Kim Jong-un’s estranged half brother at the Kuala Lumpur airport in February 2017.
+The end of a 48-year diplomatic relationship comes after the two countries kicked out each other’s ambassadors and the Malaysian Embassy in Pyongyang was shut down following the assassination of North Korean leader Kim Jong-un’s estranged half brother at the Kuala Lumpur airport in February 2017.

-The two sides had begun talks to normalize ties, but no progress was made as a new prime minister took office in Malaysia last year whilst the COVID-19 pandemic spread.
+The two sides had begun talks to normalize ties, but no progress was made as a new prime minister took office in Malaysia last year amid the COVID-19 pandemic spread.

 North Korea has seen a number of its ambassadors expelled after it went ahead with its sixth nuclear test in June 2017.